MarioRP-01/softwear-test/docker/docker_documentation.md

 #### Dockerfile

-In order to compile the image with a dockerfile you could use the webapp5-compile.Dockerfile with the following command from the docker directory.
+In order to compile the image with a dockerfile, you need docker client to be installed in your system.
+You could use the webapp5-compile.Dockerfile with the following command from the docker directory.
 ```bash
 docker build -f webapp5-compile.Dockerfile -t <target-image> ..
 ```